 Social media real estate ads appear in social feeds to promote brand recognition and to encourage owners of expired listings to put relist their home with you as the agent.
 To create an effective social media ad targeting expired listings, highlight homes you’ve sold in slow buying seasons or in difficult-to-sell areas.
 Create ads that offer complimentary reports, like home valuations; use hashtags to attract the right audience, such as #expiredlistings; and be aspirational in your copy to create buy-in from prospective sellers.

-Ultimately, your ad must highlight the pain points of selling expired listings and how you have overcome them consistently as an effective, experienced realtor.
+Ultimately, your ad must highlight the pain points of selling expired listings and how you have overcome them consistently as an effective, experienced real estate agent.
 Also, be sure to focus your social media ads on Facebook and Google, as these platforms have the broadest reach and best targeting options.

 4. Contact Expired Listing Leads

-When working with expired listings, realtors should realize that contacting an expired listing owner is different than connecting with a regular lead.
-More than just making an appointment, realtors need to educate the seller about why the previous attempt to sell their home failed and what will be done this time around to sell their house successfully.
-Through calls, emails, texts, letters, and flyers, realtors must show expired listing leads their commitment to closing the deal.
+When working with expired listings, real estate agents should realize that contacting an expired listing owner is different than connecting with a regular lead.
+More than just making an appointment, real estate agents need to educate the seller about why the previous attempt to sell their home failed and what will be done this time around to sell their house successfully.
+Through calls, emails, texts, letters, and flyers, real estate agents must show expired listing leads their commitment to closing the deal.

 Email Prospective Sellers